jacksonrayhamilton/context-coloring/README.md

 Requires Emacs 24.3+.
 JavaScript language support requires [js2-mode](https://github.com/mooz/js2-mode).

-`M-x package-install RET context-coloring RET` and add the following to your init file:
+To install, run the command `M-x package-install RET context-coloring RET`, and then add the following to your init file:

 ```lisp
 ;; JavaScript: